frayer/DockerKubesDojo-lite/labs/02_docker_build.md

  ---> ef5bc3de4d4f
 Successfully built ef5bc3de4d4f
 Successfully tagged cloud-native-demo:1
 SECURITY WARNING: You are building a Docker image from Windows against a non-Windows Docker host.
 All files and directories added to build context will have '-rwxr-xr-x' permissions.
 It is recommended to double check and reset permissions for sensitive files and directories.
 ```

 Now if you run a **docker images** command, you should see your newly created image:

 ```
-D:\workspaces\DockerKubesDojo>docker images
+> docker images
 REPOSITORY                           TAG                 IMAGE ID            CREATED             SIZE cloud-native-demo                    1                   ef5bc3de4d4f        17 minutes ago      943MB
 nginx                                latest              f7bb5701a33c        5 days ago          126MB
 python                               3                   038a832804a0        5 days ago          932MB
 ```

 ## Run the cloud-native-demo image and expose its port